nuxodin/web-namespace-registry/README.md

 - css-cp = css custom properties (css variables) `--x-color:red;`

 ## A project-specific namespace?
-Can we agree on a project-specific namespace?
+Can we, the frontend community, agree on a project-specific namespace?
 This should not be used for frameworks, so it can be used in a project without hesitation.
 So far I have always used "cd", (customer data) but maybe another one is more suitable.